HDFGroup/hsds/docs/design/single_object/SingleObject.md

 ```

 In this example, the chunk table dataset has shape [10,10] and is chunked with one 10 x 10 chunk.
-When the chunk table dataset if first accessed, the application specified in chunk_init will be
+When the chunk table dataset is first accessed, the application specified in chunk_init will be
 used to initalize the chunk.